Roxy Lawrence

 About me

-Do you appear very “together” or successful, but hide the fact that life seems harder for you than it does for others?
-Perhaps you have an anxious brain that overthinks and criticises everything you do, or feel like masking who you really are is the only way to be accepted.
-It could be that you’re feeling drained by difficult relationships, or struggle with loneliness, even when you’re surrounded by people.
-If this sounds like you, therapy can help you set clearer boundaries, improve your relationships, and find a deeper sense of self.
+Do you come across as put-together or successful, but hide how much harder life seems to be for you than it does for others?
+Perhaps you have an anxious brain that overthinks, criticises you, and replays conversations to check if you’ve said something wrong.
+Maybe you feel that masking who you really are is the only way to be liked and accepted, or find yourself needing validation from those around you.
+You might feel drained by difficult relationships, or struggle with loneliness, even when you’re surrounded by people.

 Who I See: